sapper-trle/TR42PRJ/README.md

 The Vampyre Imaging Library is required for .TGA support.
 Download and change the Search Path in the Project Options setting to location of Imaging Library.

+# Usage:
+Open .TR4 file.
+The room textures will be displayed.
+Click Save As to save the .prj file